-The biomass of each tree in the plot in 1992, 1994, 1999 and 2004 were estimated using the regression models.
-The biomass pool in each year was calculated by summing the total biomass of each tree.
-Similarly, stem pool in each year was calculated by summing the stem biomass over the total number of trees.
+Biomass of each tree in the plot in 1992, 1994, 1999 and 2004 were estimated using the regression models.
+Biomass pool in each year was calculated by summing the total biomass of each tree.
+Similarly, stem pool in each year was calculated by summing the total number of trees.